310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 *Heh*… One point for me!
 Justice always prevails!
 {% endbubble %}
 {% bubble Subaru %}
-… Huh, you talk to yourself a lot, *Morisawasenpai.*
+… Huh, you sure talk to yourself a lot, *Morisawasenpai.*

 {% endbubble %}
 {% bubble Chiaki past %}